yuri-schmaltz/Wan2GP/README.md

 You can define multiple lines of macros.
 If there is only one macro line, the app will generate a simple user interface to enter the macro variables when getting back to *Normal Mode* (advanced mode turned off)

+### VACE ControlNet introduction

+Vace is a ControlNet 1.3B text2video model that allows you on top of a text prompt to provide visual hints to guide the generation.
+It can do more things than image2video although it is not as good for just starting a video with an image because it only a 1.3B model (in fact 3B) versus 14B and (it is not specialized for start frames).
+However, with Vace you can inject in the scene people or objects, animate a person, perform inpainting or outpainting, continue a video, ...

+First you need to switch the t2v model to Vace 1.3 in the Configuration Tab.
+Please note that Vace works well for the moment only with videos up to 5s (81 frames).

+Beside the usual Text Prompt, three new types of visual hints can be provided (and combined !):
+- reference Images: use this to inject people or objects in the video.
+You can select multiple reference Images.
+The integration of the image is more efficient if the background is replaced by the full white color.
+You can do that with your preferred background remover or use the built in background remover by checking the box *Remove background*

+- a Video: this can be a video that contains a body pose (an animated wireframe that indicates the positions of limbs of a person), a greyed depth map video, a normal video combined with a masked video (see below),...
+The Vace model will detect automatically what to do depending on the video content.
+You can tell WanGP to use only the n first frames of this Video.
+All the frames beyond and up the number of requested frames will be generated by following the Text prompt and the other visual hints (for instance reference images).
+If the video contains area of grey color 127, they will be considered as masks and will be filled based on the Text prompt of the reference Images.
+There

+- a Video Mask
+This offers a stronger mechanism to tell Vace which parts should be kept (black) or replaced (white).
+You can do as well inpainting / outpainting, fill the missing part of a video more efficientlty with just the video hint.

+Examples:
+- Inject people and / objects into a scene describe by a text promtp: Ref.
+Images + text Prompt
+- Animate a character described in a text prompt: Body Pose Video + text Prompt
+- Animate a character of your choice : Ref Images + Body Pose Video + text Prompt

+There are lots of possible combinations.
+Some of them require to prepare some materials (masks on top of video, full masks, etc...).

+Vace provides on its github (https://github.com/ali-vilab/VACE/tree/main/vace/gradios) annotators / preprocessors Gradio tool that can help you build some of these materials depending on the task you want to achieve.

+There is also a guide that describes the various combination of hints (https://github.com/ali-vilab/VACE/blob/main/UserGuide.md).Good luck !
 ### Command line parameters for Gradio Server
 --i2v : launch the image to video generator\
 --t2v : launch the text to video generator (default defined in the configuration)\